-Employers want to keep their organizations running as leanly as possible.
+Employers want to keep their organizations running as cleanly as possible.
 When times are tough, the extras have to be cut.
-In many cases, unfortunately, trimming – or gutting – the learning and development budget occurs.
+In many cases, unfortunately, trimming or gutting – the learning and development budget occurs.

 The staffing firm Robert Half set out several reasons why professional development should be appreciated more as a way to attract and keep good employees in a 2017 blog post.

-Employees who are trained in their positions are usually happier because they know how to do their jobs better.
+Employees who are trained in their positions are usually happier.
+Because they know how to do their jobs better.
 They are more effective, and this leads to increased confidence.
 Greater confidence translates to more job satisfaction.
-Employees who are happy in their jobs stick around longer, decreasing the chance you will have to pay for hiring, onboarding, and training of employees any time soon.
+Employees who are happy in their jobs stick around longer.
+Also decreasing the chance you will have to pay for hiring, onboarding, and training of employees any time soon.

 According to RobertHalf.com, “[g]aining practical knowledge, institutional insights and hands-on guidance is a highly effective way for mentees to become more valuable and versatile employees.”